agentrickard/domain/README.txt

 4.3.2   Debugging Status

 If enabled, this will append node access information to the bottom of each node.
-This data is only viewable by uses with the 'set domain access' privilege.
+This data is only viewable by uses with the 'Set domain access status for all content' privilege.
 It is provided for debugging, since 'adminiseter nodes' will make all nodes viewable to some users.

 ----
 4.3.3   Enforce Rules on Administrators